notjsouza/notjsouza/README.md

 <br>

 <!-- Currently I am an [Role Title] in [Company] for [Details about role].-->
-Currently, I am collaborating with the U.S. Department of Defense as a Solutions Engineer Intern.
+Currently, I am a Software Engineer at a Stealth Startup, working with TypeScript, Node.js, Next.js, Google Cloud Platform, Docker, and Terraform.

-My coursework this quarter consists of Networked Services, Large Codebases, and Numerical Analysis: Linear Algebra.
+In the past, I've worked as: <be>

-In the past, I've worked as: <br>
+- a Systems Engineer Intern within the U.S. Department of Defense
-- an Undergraduate Researcher with the Design Lab within UC San Diego's Cognitive Science Department.
+- an Undergraduate Researcher at the Design Lab, within UC San Diego's Cognitive Science Department.
 - a Lead Instructor at Code Ninjas, teaching children the fundamentals of computer science.

 ---